-- Dandruff.
-A tea tree oil shampoo used for 4 weeks has been shown to be tremendous at treating dandruff.
+Dandruff.
+A type of shampoo, in which this oil has been mixed, and could be used for 4 weeks has been shown to be tremendous at treating dandruff.

-- Nail fungus.
-Research hasn't proven tea tree oil used in its pure form or in mixture with other antifungal therapies to be positive in treating toenail fungus.
+Nail fungus.
+Research hasn't proven tea tree oil used in its pure form or in a mixture with other antifungal therapies to be positive in treating toenail fungus.

 Is tea tree oil good for Acne or other Skin Infections?